Alex-code-sudo/System-Safety-Monitor/README.md

 This software is provided "AS IS" without warranty of any kind.
 Use at your own risk.
 The authors are not liable for any damages caused by the use of this software.

+## 👉 This software is currently under development.